History of artificial intelligence: Natural language

 An important goal of AI research is to allow computers to communicate in natural languages like English.
-An early success was Daniel Bobrow's program STUDENT, which could solve high school algebra word problems.
+An early success was Daniel Bobrow's program STUDENT, which could solve high-school algebra word-problems.

 A semantic net represents concepts (e.g., "house", "door") as nodes, and relations among concepts as links between the nodes (e.g. "has-a").
-The first AI program to use a semantic net was written by Ross Quillian and the most successful (and controversial) version was Roger Schank's Conceptual dependency theory.
+Ross Quillian wrote the first AI program to use a semantic net, and the most successful (and controversial) version was Roger Schank's Conceptual dependency theory.

-Joseph Weizenbaum's ELIZA could carry out conversations that were so realistic that users occasionally were fooled into thinking they were communicating with a human being and not a computer program (see ELIZA effect).
-But in fact, ELIZA simply gave a canned response or repeated back what was said to it, rephrasing its response with a few grammar rules.
+Joseph Weizenbaum's ELIZA could carry out conversations that were so realistic that users occasionally were fooled into thinking they were communicating with a human being and not with a computer program (see ELIZA effect).
+But in fact, ELIZA simply gave a canned response or repeated back what was said to it, rephrasing its response with a few grammar-rules.
 ELIZA was the first chatbot.

 Micro-worlds

 In the late 60s, Marvin Minsky and Seymour Papert of the MIT AI Laboratory proposed that AI research should focus on artificially simple situations known as micro-worlds.
 (Note: This avoided the commonsense knowledge problem, discussed below.)
 They pointed out that in successful sciences like physics, basic principles were often best understood using simplified models like frictionless planes or perfectly rigid bodies.
-Much of the research focused on a "blocks world," which consists of colored blocks of various shapes and sizes arrayed on a flat surface.
+Much of the research focused on a "blocks world", which consists of colored blocks of various shapes and sizes arrayed on a flat surface.

 This paradigm led to innovative work in machine vision by Gerald Sussman, Adolfo Guzman, David Waltz (who invented "constraint propagation"), and especially Patrick Winston.
 At the same time, Minsky and Papert built a robot arm that could stack blocks, bringing the blocks world to life.
 Terry Winograd's SHRDLU could communicate in ordinary English sentences about the micro-world, plan operations and execute them.

 Perceptrons and early neural networks

-In the 1960s, funding was primarily directed towards laboratories researching symbolic AI, however, several people still pursued research in neural networks.
+In the 1960s, research-funders primarily supported laboratories researching symbolic AI, however, a few laboratories pursued research in neural networks.